mkarneim/pojobuilder/README.md

 ```
 Please note that the factory method must be *public* and *static*.

-Use the [@PropertyNames] annotation if the factory method requires parameters.
+Use the [@FactoryProperties] annotation if the factory method requires parameters.
 The value array specifies the mapping from the parameters to the corresponding property names.

 Have a look at ["samples/src/generated/java/samples/with/factory/ContactBuilder.java"] to see the generated source code.